smsharma/semi-visible-jets/README.md

 This repo contains files necessary for generation of semi-visible jet Monte Carlo signal events in `MadGraph`.
 UFO files associated with two UV completions are provided:

+### `DMsimp_s_spin1`

-- `DMsimp_s_spin1`: An s-channel production mediated through a new heavy Z'.
+An s-channel production mediated through a new heavy Z'.
 The model provided is a modified version of the spin-1 `DMsimp` model (http://feynrules.irmp.ucl.ac.be/wiki/DMsimp) implemented through `FeynRules`.

+### `DMsimp_tchannel`

-- `DMsimp_tchannel`: A t-channel production where the dark and visible sectors interact through a new scalar bi-fundamental.
+A t-channel production where the dark and visible sectors interact through a new scalar bi-fundamental.

-The bi-fundamentals are denoted with `su11, su12, su21, su22`, where `u` explicitly specified the QCD flavour index and the numbers are the explicit dark non-Abelian group charges.
+The bi-fundamentals are denoted with `su11, su12, su21, su22...`, where `u` etc explicitly specifies the QCD flavour index and the numbers are the explicit dark non-Abelian group indices.

+Please note that a modified version of `MadGraph` using the patch included [here](https://bugs.launchpad.net/mg5amcnlo/+bug/1702712) is required to ensure a stable cross section for event generation using this model.

 ## Example `MadGraph` production